- Invite people over to your virtual office!

 Invite people over to your virtual office!

-Just like in the previous Chapter 24 about connecting with team members, I also believe it’s critical to regularly meet with customers.
+I’ve already explained how significant it is to connect with your team members, I also believe it’s critical to regularly meet with customers.
 I do it all the time.
-Every week I have a few meetings with Nozbe users.
+Every week, I have a few meetings with Nozbe users.

 I know.
 It totally doesn’t scale.

 We have more than 700,000 Nozbe users and tens of thousands of paying customers.
 How can I meet them all?
-Of course I can’t.
-I’m not even trying to.
+I can’t, of course.
+And I’m not trying to.
 The goal is not to meet all of them.
 After all, only Chuck Norris could do that.
-The idea is to just keep meeting with some of them and build meaningful relationships where you can.
+The idea is to meet with some of them and build meaningful relationships where you can.

 It all depends.
-Sometimes someone contacts me via social media or email and I feel like we should talk, so I invite them over.
-Usually however it’s my customer support team that does the introductions.
+Sometimes someone contacts me via social media or email and I feel like we should talk, so I invite them to meet.
+Usually, however, it’s my customer support team that does the introductions.
 When they’re corresponding with someone interesting, they casually ask them if they’d be interested in having a chat with the CEO.
 People are usually surprised that the boss himself is available for a direct one-on-one chat with one of the thousands of customers.
-It makes them feel special to and sets us up for a great conversation.
+It makes them feel special and sets us up for a great conversation.

 I’m curious about our customers’ businesses!

-Thanks to these chats not only I get to learn how they discovered Nozbe and how they’re using it, but most of all, I can broaden my horizons and see that there’s a world out there of businesses I’ve never heard of making some truly amazing stuff.
+Thanks to these chats, not only do I get to learn how they discovered Nozbe and how they’re using it, but most of all, I can broaden my horizons and see that there’s a world out there of businesses I’ve never heard of making some truly amazing stuff.

 I can have a meeting with anyone in the world!

-No, I don’t have a physical office, but I’m using that to my advantage.
-I get to have a virtual coffee with a customer from the other side of the world without having them to fly over to me or me visiting them.
-Of course meeting in person would be even more meaningful, but trust me, just the fact that as the CEO of a company I schedule time to meet individually with some of my customers is meaningful enough!
+No, I don’t have a physical office, but I use that to my advantage.
+I get to have a virtual coffee with a customer from the other side of the world without having them fly over to meet.
+Of course, meeting in person would be even more meaningful, but trust me, just the fact that, as the CEO of a company, I schedule time to meet individually with some of my customers is meaningful enough!
 People really appreciate that!

 How to schedule meetings with customers effortlessly

-Now that I explained why meeting virtually in person is a great idea, let’s get down to the logistics of scheduling this the easiest way possible.
+Now that I’ve explained why meeting virtually in person is a great idea, let’s get down to the logistics of scheduling this the easiest way possible.

 Use a scheduling app

 I use a dedicated scheduling app1 and have decided on a few slots per week when I’m available.
-Usually this is around 4pm Central European Time on a Tuesday and Thursday.
-This is a very convenient time for me as it’s toward the end of my workday and it suits very well my European customers.
-It’s also the beginning of a workday for my American users (it’s 10am New York time).
-For customers in California I’m usually making an exception and meeting them when it’s evening here.
+Usually this is around 4pm Central European Time on Tuesdays and Thursdays.
+This is a very convenient time for me, as it’s toward the end of my workday and it suits my European customers very well.
+It’s also the beginning of the workday for my American users (that’s 10am New York time).
+For customers in California or on the west coast, I usually make an exception and meet them when it’s evening here.

 This app is further synchronized with my team’s Google Calendar so everyone on my team can see the appointments in the calendar and is aware of my commitments.
-Very often based on these calendar entries someone is sending me suggestions for questions or topics I can discuss on these meetings.
+Very often based on these calendar entries, someone sends me suggestions for questions or topics I can discuss at these meetings.

 Set up a dedicated room for virtual meetings

-In my company we’re using a video conferencing software2 where we can have dedicated virtual rooms for different meetings.
+In my company, we use a video conferencing software2 where we can have dedicated virtual rooms for different meetings.
 The same applies to our customers.
-We have a “Nozbe Interviews” meeting room and we send the link to each customer who wants to talk to me.
+We have a “Nozbe Interviews” meeting room, and we send the link to each customer who wants to talk to me.
 Moreover, they receive the link to this room in their meeting confirmation email.

-It’s the same link for everyone as I’ve set up the room this way that a customer must request to join a room.
-This way when one half-hour meeting is finishing and I see another customer in the waiting room, I can politely steer towards finishing the current conversation and once done, I’m able to let another customer in.
+It’s the same link for everyone, as I’ve set up the room so that a customer must request to join.
+This way, when one half-hour meeting is finishing and I see another customer in the waiting room, I can politely steer towards finishing the current conversation, and once done, I’m able to let another customer in.

 Have a conversation template to make a meeting meaningful

-I still remember from my days of running Productive!
+I still remember much from my days of running Productive!
 Magazine3 and interviewing thought leaders for the cover of each issue.
-Contrary to a popular belief, it can be sometimes very difficult to strike out a great conversation with a very smart person.
-Usually they are great and we hit it off very quickly, but sometimes they’re not in the mood or just not talkative and you need to have a plan of what you’re going to ask them to get them to warm up to talk to you.
-That’s why for each of my customer interviews we have a template.
+Contrary to popular belief, it can sometimes be very difficult to strike out a great conversation with a very smart person.
+Usually they are great and we hit it off very quickly, but sometimes they’re not in the mood or just not talkative and you need to have a plan of what you’re going to ask them to get them to warm up and talk to you.
+That’s why, for each of my customer interviews, we have a template.

-Don’t worry, I’m not a robot and I don’t stick to the template 100% but it serves me as a guideline of what I’m supposed to talk about and what I should ask my customer.
+Don’t worry – I’m not a robot and I don’t stick to the template 100%, but it serves me as a guideline of what I’m supposed to talk about and what I should ask my customer.
 This template also reminds me to ask some really good questions and make the meeting more about them and their needs rather than just talk about my app and myself.
-Here’s a series of questions I have prepared usually:
+Here’s a series of typical questions I have prepared:

 Get personal if possible.
 It’s all about a human connection!

-Thanks to these questions I can be as helpful as possible.
+Thanks to these questions, I can be as helpful as possible.
 But not only that.
-With such a conversation I can quickly see how much we click as people.
-After all this is not only a business relationship.
-It’s just two people talking about things.
+With such a conversation, I can quickly see if we click as people.
+After all, this is not only a business relationship; it’s just two people talking about things.

-That’s why depending on how the conversation goes, I’m getting more personal if the customer lets me.
+That’s why, depending on how the conversation goes, I get more personal if the customer lets me.
 We sometimes later talk about our passions, our struggles, our hobbies, our families and other things we care about.
 Very often I get asked about how I get all of my work done on an iPad5 or if I’m going to get the latest iPhone and what I think about it.

-That’s the beauty of meeting the customers one-on-one.
-Not only do I get to learn so much about people who’re using my software but most importantly I get to learn about different industries and build relationships with very interesting people from all over the world!
+That’s the beauty of meeting with customers one-on-one.
+Not only do I get to learn so much about people who’re using my software, but most importantly I get to learn about different industries and build relationships with very interesting people from all over the world!

-In these conversations I’m also using my additional super powers.
+In these conversations, I can also use my additional super powers.
 I’m a polyglot.
-I speak fluently not only my mother tongue (Polish) but also English (duh!), Spanish and German.
-This way I get extra points for surprising my customers when I start talking to them in their language.
+I speak fluently not only in my mother tongue (Polish), but also in English (duh!), Spanish and German.
+This way, I get extra points for surprising my customers when I start talking to them in their language.

 How much time should one dedicate to meeting with customers?

-Many business owners are so busy that they never thought about scheduling time to meet customers.
+Many business owners are so busy that they’ve never thought about scheduling time to meet customers.
 Believe me, I’m busy, too!
-But a little time investment goes a long way!
-After many meetings like this I heard from my customers that they were surprised that meeting with me for a video chat was even an option.
-That I was able to do that.
-And that they’d try the same in your business.
+But a little time investment goes a long way.
+After many meetings like this, I’ve heard from my customers that they were surprised a meeting with me was even an option.
+I’ve also heard that they’d try the same in their business!

-Again, it’s all about a human connections.
-Business don’t buy from businesses.
+Again, it’s all about human connections.
+Businesses don’t buy from businesses.
 People buy from people.

-Yes, I’m recording my conversations with customers!
+Yes, I record my conversations with customers!
 Naturally, only with their consent.
 When the chat starts, I politely ask them if they’re OK with me recording this conversation.
 They usually are.
-Then I hit record in our video conferencing software6 and we start talking.
+Then I hit record in our video conferencing software6, and we start talking.

 Recording a meeting is a great idea.
-This way nobody else buy me has to be present on the meeting itself, but later by watching the replay, other people from my team can feel like they’re participating and benefit from it as well.
+This way, nobody else but me has to be present at the meeting itself, but by watching the replay at a later time, other people from my team can feel like they’re participating and can benefit from it as well.

 How about meeting customers in bulk?
 There are several ways to do that, too!

 Apart from these individual meetings, it’s good to establish regular ways of meeting customers in bigger groups.
-That’s why at Nozbe we’re back at doing webinars8 where I can meet hundreds of customers at a time.
-I’m also publishing a monthly vlog not only to my team, but also to my customers9.
-And with Rafal, our VP of product I’m publishing a regular NoOffice.FM podcast every two weeks10 where we share and comment tips from this book and from our day-to-day work.
+That’s why at Nozbe we host webinars8 where I can meet hundreds of customers at a time.
+I also publish a monthly vlog, not only to my team, but also to my customers9.
+And with Rafal, our VP of product, I publish a regular NoOffice.FM podcast every two weeks10 where we share and comment on tips from this book and from our day-to-day work.
 All these activities give me a chance to connect with many of my customers and hopefully be a part of their lives beyond just running my product.

 And when you travel?
 Meet with customers, too!

-As I used to travel a lot for work, both for our company reunions (see next chapters about it), conferences or for leisure, I also check if there aren’t any interesting customers in the area and reach out if they didn’t want to meet me for a coffee or lunch.
+As I used to travel a lot for work, whether for company reunions, conferences or leisure, I would also check to see if there were any interesting customers in the area and would reach out to see if they were interested in meeting me for a coffee or for lunch.

-Very often it gets even better than that.
+Very often, it gets even better than that.
 I get to visit their offices or factories and I get a free tour of how they work.
-It’s really cool and it satisfies my curiosity even more than any virtual meeting would do.
+It’s really cool, and it satisfies my curiosity even more than any virtual meeting would.

 Now I’m traveling less for work.
-Once, because of the pandemic but also because I’m a family man and don’t like to leave my family alone for too long.
-That’s why the virtual meetings are still my preferred way of meeting customers!
+Because of the pandemic, of course, but also because I’m a family man and don’t like to leave my family for too long.
+That’s why virtual meetings are still my preferred way of meeting customers!

 The one thing: schedule time to meet with your customers!

 Meet customers and talk to them.
-Virtual coffee is really easy to get organized and people will appreciate your time and you’ll build great relationships in the process.
-Thanks to current technology you can meet anyone in the world!
-And if you want to talk to me, don’t be a stranger and just get in touch!11
+Virtual coffee is really easy to organize.
+People will appreciate your time, and you’ll build great relationships in the process.
+Thanks to current technology, you can meet anyone in the world!
+And if you want to talk to me, don’t be a stranger – just get in touch!11

-In Zoom when you hit “record”, both parties see that the conversation is being recorded.
+In Zoom, when you hit “record”, both parties see that the conversation is being recorded.
 When I’m on the iPad, the video is being recorded to the cloud.
-On the Mac I usually record it directly on the computer. ↩
+On a Mac, I usually record it directly on the computer. ↩

-I upload video to Vimeo (NoOffice.Link/vimeo) and set it as “hide from Vimeo”.
-This way the video is not visible to anyone else.
-I also limit that the video can be embedded only on our internal site nozbe.team to which only we have access to. ↩
+I upload video to Vimeo (NoOffice.Link/vimeo) and set it as “hide from Vimeo.”
+This way, the video is not visible to anyone else.
+I also limit the video to be embedded solely on our internal site nozbe.team, to which only we have access. ↩